aospapp/aosp/external/python/cpython3/Doc/library/dis.rst

    Empties the cell contained in slot *i* of the cell and free variable storage.
    Used by the :keyword:`del` statement.

+   .. versionadded:: 3.2

 .. opcode:: RAISE_VARARGS (argc)

-   Raises an exception. *argc* indicates the number of parameters to the raise statement, ranging from 0 to 3.
+   Raises an exception. *argc* indicates the number of arguments to the raise statement, ranging from 0 to 3.
 The handler will find the traceback as TOS2, the parameter as TOS1, and the exception as TOS.

 .. opcode:: CALL_FUNCTION (argc)

-   Calls a function.
-The low byte of *argc* indicates the number of positional parameters, the high byte the number of keyword parameters.
-On the stack, the opcode finds the keyword parameters first.
-For each keyword argument, the value is on top of the key.
-Below the keyword parameters, the positional parameters are on the stack, with the right-most parameter on top.
-Below the parameters, the function object to call is on the stack.
-Pops all function arguments, and the function itself off the stack, and pushes the return value.
+   Calls a callable object with positional arguments.
+   *argc* indicates the number of positional arguments.
+   The top of the stack contains positional arguments, with the right-most argument on top.
+Below the arguments is a callable object to call.
+   ``CALL_FUNCTION`` pops all arguments and the callable object off the stack, calls the callable object with those arguments, and pushes the return value returned by the callable object.

+   .. versionchanged:: 3.6
+      This opcode is used only for calls with positional arguments.

+.. opcode:: CALL_FUNCTION_KW (argc)

+   Calls a callable object with positional (if any) and keyword arguments.
+   *argc* indicates the total number of positional and keyword arguments.
+   The top element on the stack contains a tuple of keyword argument names.
+   Below that are keyword arguments in the order corresponding to the tuple.
+   Below that are positional arguments, with the right-most parameter on top.
+Below the arguments is a callable object to call.
+   ``CALL_FUNCTION_KW`` pops all arguments and the callable object off the stack, calls the callable object with those arguments, and pushes the return value returned by the callable object.

+   .. versionchanged:: 3.6
+      Keyword arguments are packed in a tuple instead of a dictionary, *argc* indicates the total number of arguments.

+.. opcode:: CALL_FUNCTION_EX (flags)

+   Calls a callable object with variable set of positional and keyword arguments.
+If the lowest bit of *flags* is set, the top of the stack contains a mapping object containing additional keyword arguments.
+   Below that is an iterable object containing positional arguments and a callable object to call.  :opcode:`BUILD_MAP_UNPACK_WITH_CALL` and :opcode:`BUILD_TUPLE_UNPACK_WITH_CALL` can be used for merging multiple mapping objects and iterables containing arguments.
+   Before the callable is called, the mapping object and iterable object are each "unpacked" and their contents passed in as keyword and positional arguments respectively.
+   ``CALL_FUNCTION_EX`` pops all arguments and the callable object off the stack, calls the callable object with those arguments, and pushes the return value returned by the callable object.

+   .. versionadded:: 3.6

+.. opcode:: LOAD_METHOD (namei)

+   Loads a method named ``co_names[namei]`` from TOS object.
+TOS is popped and method and TOS are pushed when interpreter can call unbound method directly.
+   TOS will be used as the first argument (``self``) by :opcode:`CALL_METHOD`.
+   Otherwise, ``NULL`` and  method is pushed (method is bound method or something else).

+   .. versionadded:: 3.7

+.. opcode:: CALL_METHOD (argc)

+   Calls a method.  *argc* is number of positional arguments.
+   Keyword arguments are not supported.
+This opcode is designed to be used with :opcode:`LOAD_METHOD`.
+Positional arguments are on top of the stack.
+   Below them, two items described in :opcode:`LOAD_METHOD` on the stack.
+   All of them are popped and return value is pushed.

+   .. versionadded:: 3.7

 .. opcode:: MAKE_FUNCTION (argc)